martinberlin/cale-idf/README.md

 ### 2022 update

 This year we are commited to explore the limits of using eink in ESP32.
 We will also try to make this compatible with Arduino-framework since we had many requests (Although not in our high-prio list) and lastly we will make this easy to handle and test for the developers using it the first time.
-Please not that parallel driver epdiy is not anymore a requirement and after last update is not part of this repository, only linked as a git submodule.
-So in case you want to use our experimental implementation in C++, please pull the git submodules:

-    git submodule update --init --recursive

-If you are not using EPDiy to drive your epapers, this step is not needed.
-If you are, please go to:
-CalEPD/CMakeLists.txt

-And enable this ### 2022 update

-This year we are commited to explore the limits of using eink in ESP32.
-We will also try to make this compatible with Arduino-framework since we had many requests (Although not in our high-prio list) and lastly we will make this easy to handle and test for the developers using it the first time.
-Please not that parallel driver epdiy is not anymore a requirement and after last update is not part of this repository, only linked as a git submodule.
+Please note that parallel driver epdiy is not anymore a requirement and after last update is not part of this repository, only linked as a git submodule.
 So in case you want to use our experimental implementation in C++, please pull the git submodules:

     git submodule update --init --recursive